Directed by Edgar Wright | Written by Wright and Krysty Wilson-Cairns | 116 min | In Cinemas

 At night, Elly dreams she’s a stylish English girl living in London in the mid-’60s.
 She’s Sandie (Anya Taylor-Joy), a singer who wants to make a go of it in London nightclubs.
 She’s confident and extroverted, but shy Elly seems to be both a part of Sandie and outside, watching her.
 The glamour of her life and her adventuresome spirit is immediately appealing, and it looks like Sandie is going to get her big break with Jack (Matt Smith), who says he’ll be her manager and maybe even her lover.

 But on a dime, things shift.
 The dreams become nightmares.
 Sandie’s fate may instead be in pain and blood.
 Elly’s impression of London as a city of style and opportunity slides into an altogether darker place.

 Last Night in Soho tells a simple story — maybe a little too simple.
 More than once though the running time I started to wonder where it was taking me — I wanted more from Elly’s visions of the past, more depth and complexity in Sandie’s story.
 But Taylor-Joy and especially McKenzie are both so good, we latch onto them.
 They’re our lodestone as the film corkscrews exponentially into baroque, outré terror.
-McKenzie’s saucer-wide eyes do a lot of the work.
+McKenzie’s saucer-wide eyes do a lot of the heavy lifting.

-The price of admission is justified with an exquisite shot of Taylor-Joy sitting on a bed, the room around her an inferno.
+If it hadn’t been already, the price of admission is justified with an exquisite shot of Taylor-Joy sitting on a bed, the room around her an inferno.